 What You Need to Do to Use Exposure Notification

-Exposure Notification is a feature that's off by default in iOS 13.5, and actually using the API requires you to download an app from a verified health authority.
+Exposure Notification is a feature that's off by default, and actually using the API requires you to toggle on the feature and in some cases, download an app from a verified health authority.
 Many countries are developing country and state-specific apps that users can download.

-Without an app that you explicitly download and opt in to using, the Exposure Notification API on the iPhone doesn't do anything at this time.
-Once you've downloaded an app and consented to using it, the Exposure Notification feature will become active on your smartphone.
+Without explicitly opting in to use the Exposure Notifications feature, the Exposure Notification API on the iPhone doesn't do anything.
+Once you've downloaded an app and consented to using it, or consented to using the Express option, the Exposure Notification feature will become active on your smartphone.

 Cross-Platform App Communication